0satoken/kappaTNG/README.md

 is available at [Columbia Lensing](http://columbialensing.org/).
-If you need the full data set (10,000 realizations with 40 redshifts) or other quantities (deflection angles, shear, rotation), please send your request to Ken Osato (ken.osato@yukawa.kyoto-u.ac.jp).
+If you need the full data set (10,000 realizations with 40 redshifts) or other quantities (deflection angles, shear, rotation), please send your request to Ken Osato (ken.osato@chiba-u.jp).

 ## Data format